-- Park the motorcycle on a firm surface. - Swing the side stand forward with your foot as far as it will go and lean the vehicle on it.
+- Park the motorcycle on a firm surface.

+- Swing the side stand forward with your foot as far as it will go and lean the vehicle on it.

+- Lock the steering. (

+p.
+33)

 9.7 Transport

 Fire hazard Hot vehicle components pose a fire hazard and explosion risk.